madeleine-b/Wellescream/README.md

 Wellescream
 ===========

-Tracking ice cream in dining halls because it is the most important food group of all
+Tracking ice cream in dining halls because it is the most important food group of all.